 In the period 50–150 AD there were people, and Pacific rats, living in New Caledonia, Fiji, and West Polynesia.
 But there are no radiocarbon dates showing settlement this early in East Polynesia.
 So if rats did arrive in New Zealand around 50–150, then in all probability, the people who brought them did not come from East Polynesia but rather from western island groups.

 Computer simulations show that it was just as easy for voyaging canoes to sail to New Zealand from New Caledonia, Fiji, or West Polynesia, as it was from East Polynesia.
-An early canoe landing in New Zealand from this region remains a possibility.
+An early canoe landing in New Zealand from this region is a possibility.
 In such a scenario the crew either left, died, or were all male (and therefore died out) – but the rat survived.
 Future analysis of DNA from rat bones dated at 50–150 AD from these western island groups may prove revealing.

 Gnawed seeds and snails